 You can also report an abandoned vehicle by calling (408) 277-5305 and leaving a voicemail.

 · City of San Jose Homeless Helpline (408) 975-1440· Santa Clara Valley Water District (creek areas) Water Shed hotline (408) 265-2600 x2378· Cal Trans (overpasses / underpasses / freeways) (408) 436-0930· Union Pacific Railroad Property (near rail road tracks) (888) 877-7267· City Parks (408) 535-3570· Private Property (contact the owner)

 For more information on how to report a concern for a homeless individual or homeless encampment in San Jose please check out the City web page entitled Ending Homelessness.
 Ending Homelessness

 Participants may contact their department representative for prospectuses, which contain complete fund information, including charges and expenses.
 Participants are encouraged to read the information carefully before investing or sending money.
 See Deferred Compensation Voluntary Plan Summary

 Please contact your Local Representative if you have questions regarding these provisions.

 Please note: ING does not offer legal or tax advice.
 Seek the advice of a tax attorney or a tax advisor prior to making tax-related insurance/investment decisions

 Participants may have only one loan of each type.
-More information about loans is available by contacting a Local ING Representative (408) 881-0110, the National Customer Service Center (800 584-6001 or by Internet account access at www.ingretirementplans.com/custom/sanjose.
+More information about loans is available by contacting a Local Representative or the Customer Service Center.

-Additional information and links to other resouces is available at: Floodplain Management Webpage.
+Additional information and links to other resources is available at: Floodplain Management Webpage.

 Do not send in a payment until you have received an invoice.